rlindooren/grpc-distributed-tracing-example/README.md

 This code demonstrates that we then explicitly have to capture the span before executing the asynchronous code.
 The reason for doing this is that the asynchronous code is executed by a different thread than the gRPC thread that calls the rpc method initially.
-The gRPC thread is bound to a context that "knows" about the span.
+A context that "knows" about the span is bound to the gRPC thread.
-While the thread that executes the code asynchronously is aware of any gRPC context.
+While the thread that executes the code asynchronously is not aware of any gRPC context.
+And thus cannot retrieve the active span.

 ```java
 @Override